-- Internship completed in one term 30 hours per week for 9 weeks - Submit the Application for Internship Experience at the beginning of the term immediately preceding the term in which the internship is expected to begin. - Register for CPH 3995 for 6 semester credits for the term when the internship will take place. - \circ Submit the project paper no later than the end of the final examination period in Week 9 of the term. - Internship completed in two terms 15 hours per week for 18 weeks - Submit the Application for Internship Experience at the beginning of the term immediately preceding the term in which the internship is expected to begin. - Register for CPH 3995 for 6 semester credits during the second term of the internship experience; no course registration is required for the first term of the internship. - Submit the project paper no later than the end of the final examination period of Week 9 of the second term of the internship experience.
+- Internship completed in one term 30 hours per week for 9 weeks - Submit the Application for Internship Experience at the beginning of the term immediately preceding the term in which the internship is expected to begin. - Register for CPH 3995 for 6 semester credits for the term when the internship will take place. - $\circ$ Submit the project paper no later than the end of the final examination period in Week 9 of the term. - Internship completed in two terms 15 hours per week for 18 weeks - Submit the Application for Internship Experience at the beginning of the term immediately preceding the term in which the internship is expected to begin. - Register for CPH 3995 for 6 semester credits during the second term of the internship experience; no course registration is required for the first term of the internship. - Submit the project paper no later than the end of the final examination period of Week 9 of the second term of the internship experience.

-Students must submit an Application for Internship Experience to their Program Advisor by the end of Week 1 of the term before the beginning of the term in which they intend to start their internship.
+Students must submit an Application for Internship Experience to the Office of Academic Affairs (academic.affairs@uopeople.edu) at least two months (a minimum of 60 days) before the beginning of the term in which they intend to start their internship.
 The Application for Internship Experience must include the signed approval of the client organization where the experience will occur and the signed agreement of the contact person who agrees to serve as an onsite advisor for the internship.